-Each class session includes two class conversations per day, scaffolded by a Write & Discuss guided writing activity.
+Each class session is scaffolded by a Write & Discuss guided writing activity.

 In the beginning class I post target phrases to help scaffold the conversation.
-I write a lot more than in the intermediate class to make sure that everyone follows the conversation.
+I write a lot to make sure that everyone follows the conversation.
 Everything is slower and there are more repetitions of key phrases.
 The beginning class is focused like a laser on the Sweet 16 verbs plus four more that I consider essential.

 Frequently Asked Questions